lardbit/nefarious/README.md

 See [ARM.md](ARM.md) for arm-based architectures like the raspberry pi, odroid, pine etc.

 ##### VPN

-To secure Transmission and Jackett traffic with vpn a seperate compose and env file are provided. `docker-compose.vpn.yml` and `env.vpn.template` respectivly.
+To secure Transmission and Jackett traffic with a VPN you must use the separate `docker-compose.transmission-vpn.yml` compose is provided and populate the `.env` with your

-Additional environment variables may need to be specified in the jackett service in the `docker-compose.vpn.yml` file to work with your VPN provider.
+VPN provider's details.

-The documentation for supported providers and additonal configuration can be found at: [docker-transmission-openvpn](https://haugene.github.io/docker-transmission-openvpn/)
+The documentation for supported providers and additional configuration can be found at: [docker-transmission-openvpn](https://haugene.github.io/docker-transmission-openvpn/).

-**NOTE**: If using the VPN compose setup, the jackett host in **PART 2** should be changed to `transmission`
+All docker-compose commands must specify the `docker-compose.transmission-vpn.yml` file explicitly.

+For example, to bring up all the services, you'd run:

+    docker-compose -f docker-compose.transmission-vpn.yml up -d

+**NOTE**: You must also define the *jackett* host [Part 2](#part-2) as `transmission` vs `jackett` since the transmission service is also the VPN.

 #### Part 2